connelallison/authentication_tutorial/tutorial-authentication.md

 }
 ```

 Here we pass the details submitted in the form to our  `user_create` proc which will be responsible for validating them, storing them in the database, and then returning the user_id of the newly created user.
-The path handler, assuming there were no issues with the data submitted, will then create a new session_id using the user_id, and store it (along with an authenticity token) in a cookie, logging the user into their new account, before redirecting them to their user page.
+The path handler, assuming there were no issues with the data submitted, will then create a new session_id using the user_id, and store it (along with an authenticity token) in a cookie, logging the user into their new account - before redirecting them to their new user page.

-Next we must add our `entry_create` proc.
+Next we must add our `user_create` proc.
 In a new file called `user.tcl`, place the following code:

 ```tcl
 proc user_create {firstname surname email password confirm_password} {